weaverbel/intro-computational-thinking/content/0-intro.md

 - **Pattern recognition** – looking for similarities within a problem or with other problems so that past solutions or knowledge can be re-used
 - **Algorithms** – developing step-by-step solutions to each part of the problem
 - **Abstraction** – abstracting the important detail to make a solution reusable, possibly by creating processes or mathematical formulae

+Professor Jeannette Wing (2) raised computational thinking as an important issue for researchers in a 2006 paper.
+She stated, *"Informally, computational thinking describes the mental activity in formulating a problem to admit a computational solution.
+The solution can be carried out by a human or machine, or more generally, by combinations of humans and machines."* Wing believes that computational thinking is just as important a skill for school children to learn as reading, writing and arithmetic.
+Increasingly, schools are including computational thinking in school curricula.

 In the next exercise, we will see each step at work to solve a maths problem.